How Much Does it Cost to Live in Panama?

 Like many expats, you may find it difficult to resist having a maid, and it’s easy to find help in Panama.
-A full-time, live-in maid can cost you as little as $250 a month, while a part-time maid will cost you $15 per visit.
+A full-time, live-in maid can cost you as little as $250 a month, while costs for part-time help average around $15 per visit.

 |Water (bundled with trash pickup)||$12 to $25|

 |Gas for cooking, hot water heaters, dryer, etc.||$0 to $10|

 |Supermarket (mix of local and imported food/household items)||$400 to $500|

 |Entertainment for two (movies twice a month, including snacks/drinks, and dinner four times a month)||$150 to $400|

 |Cell phone service||$20 to $60|

 |High-speed internet||$25 to $40|